Tsuneko Okazaki: Career involvements

 Tsuneko was an associate professor in molecular biology at the School of Science in Nagoya University from 1967 to 1983.
 She held this position until she became a lead professor from 1983 to 1997.
 In 1997, she moved to the Institute of Comprehensive Medical Science, Fujita Health University, where she was a professor for five years and then became a visiting professor until 2008.
 Additionally, throughout the years of 2004 to 2007, her main job was in the Stockholm office, where she was the director of the Japan Society for the Promotion of Science.
 She was also CEO/president and director of Chromo Research Inc. from 2008 to 2015.

 Family life

-In 1963, after coming back from conducting research at Washington and Stanford University along with her husband, Tsuneko had her first child.
+In 1963, after coming back from conducting research at University of Washington and Stanford University along with her husband, Tsuneko had her first child.
 She then had her second child in 1973.
 Due to the lack of nursery care in Japan at the time, Tsuneko had difficulty finding help to take care of her children, as she was working full-time with her research.
 She was part of a citizens' campaign where she marched for more availability of child-care support.
 Reiji Okazaki died in 1975, but Tsuneko continued working to complete the research they were working on.